Barcelona in 3 Days: tips, what to see, and much more

 Do the last shopping in the old Plaza de Toros

 Nothing better to settle your meal than walking down the stairs from the museum to Plaza España.
-Once back in the lower part of the city, you can dedicate a good part of this last afternoon to buy the last gifts and souvenirs of Barcelona in one of its most emblematic shopping malls; the Arenas.
+Once back in the lower part of the city, you can dedicate a good part of this last afternoon to buy the last gifts and souvenirs of Barcelona in one of its most emblematic shopping centers; the Arenas.
 You can also get there comfortably if you book the Barcelona bus.

 The particularity of this site is not only that it has gathered all the major brands, but it used to be an old bullring and, when bullfighting was banned throughout the Community, the place was reformed and is now one of the busiest shopping spots.
 In addition, if you go up to its top floor, you can access a viewpoint that is especially beautiful at sunset, when the lights are turned on.